Building the perfect dealer incentive program

 Be sure to combine this approach with product training tutorials linked to your incentive programme.
 Remember: knowledge-based influence on the shop floor has by far the biggest ROI!

-…then leverage that event for your manager incentives!
+If you’re running an annual dealer conference then leverage that event for your manager incentives!

 We suggest running two leaderboards, one for total annual sales and another for annual growth.